fanoframework/fanoframework.github.io/working-with-session/index.md

 When using dispatcher for working with session, session is initialized after request object is created and serialized to storage before response is sent to client over the wire.
 So session is always applied globally through out application.

-When using middeware for working with session, session is initialized when middleware is attached globally to application middleware list or per route.
+When using middleware for working with session, session is initialized when middleware, which is attached globally to application middleware list or per route, is executed.
 Using middleware when working with session is more flexible.
 For example you may want to apply session management only for certain routes and not other.

 ## Create dispatcher instance which support session